As you’ve probably heard, Yucatan foods are delicious, varied, and with exotic touches that will surprise you.

 The original Mayan recipe for fish a la tikinxic is to marinate a whole piece in an achiote sauce, wrap it in banana leaves and cook it in an earth oven or wood fire.

-The achiote adds flavor and the characteristic reddish color to the recipe, like in cochinita pibil and pibilpollo.
+The achiote adds flavor and a characteristic reddish color to the recipe, like in cochinita pibil and pibilpollo.

 In all of them, you can enjoy tikinxic fish prepared with grouper or other tasty species.